 The Code of Conduct for Players serves as a behavioral guideline for all players to follow.
 Appropriate consequences will follow violations of this code of conduct.
 Key elements of the player code are below.
-The complete signature form can be found in Appendix B.
+The complete signature form can be found in Appendix B and can be downloaded here: Code of Conduct for Players